fone-tokyo/phisualaizer/README.md

 ## What is PHISUALAIZER?

-A browser-based lighting visualizer inspired by the legendary PHISH lighting designer **Chris Kuroda (CK5)**.
+A browser-based lighting visualizer inspired by the legendary PHISH lighting director **Chris Kuroda (CK5)**.
 Built with Three.js.
 No installation required.
 Just open in Chrome.

 ---